 Governors of various states, as well as the Commissioners of several Interstate Commissions, have issued proclamations to bring attention to the importance of clean water in their states for industry, agriculture, tourism, public and environmental health and quality of life.

 The proclamations also recognize and applaud the collaborative efforts of the state-Federal partnership to achieve the goals of the Act.

-To honor and celebrate the achievements in protecting and restoring the nation’s waters over the past 50 years, we gathered several stories of how the states & interstates have used the CWA’s goals to ensure that there is clean water everywhere for everyone.
+To honor and celebrate the achievements in protecting and restoring the nation’s waters, we gathered several stories of how the states & interstates have used the CWA’s goals to ensure that there is clean water everywhere for everyone.